 It has been in the headlines recently that a gardener collapsed and tragically died after coming into contact with the deadly Wolfsbane plant – according to the coroner.

 After numerous blood tests and examinations, doctors were unable to establish the cause.
-Unfortunately Mr Greenaway died shortly afterwards.
+Unfortunately, Mr. Greenaway died shortly afterward.